 “(A) Three community-based organizations with a history of sustained partnership with schools in providing wraparound services, designated by the Chairman;

 “(B) Two OSSE employees, who are, or who have been, involved in community school programming or policy, designated by the State Superintendent of Education; “(C) One person with knowledge of and experience supporting a group of Connected Schools at District of Columbia Public Schools (“DCPS”), designated by the Chancellor of DCPS;

+“(D) One person with knowledge of and experience supporting a community schools initiative in public charter schools, designated by the Chairman;

-“(D) Two DCPS school leaders, one of whom is or has been involved in community school efforts and one who has not been the leader of a community school to date, designated by the Chancellor of DCPS;
+“(E) Two DCPS school leaders, one of whom is or has been involved in community school efforts and one who has not been the leader of a community school to date, designated by the Chancellor of DCPS;

-“(E) Two public charter school leaders, one of whom is or has been involved in community school efforts and one who has not been the leader of a community school to date, designated by the Chairman;
+“(F) Two public charter school leaders, one of whom is or has been involved in community school efforts and one who has not been the leader of a community school to date, designated by the Chairman;

-“(F) Three researchers or academics with expertise in education or policy, designated by the Chairman; and
+“(G) Three researchers or academics with expertise in education or policy, designated by the Chairman; and

-“(G) One member of the State Board of Education, designated by the Chairman.
+“(H) One member of the State Board of Education, designated by the Chairman.

 “(3) The Chairman, or his or her designee, shall serve as the Chairperson of the Task Force.